ReadyMouse/BananaBetting/DEMO.md

 ## Submiting a Charity
 Let's submit a new charity as well as it's zcash addresses.
 We ask for both transparent and sheilded addreses so that if people want to make donations in either one that is an option.
 All betting distributions will be made to the transaparent address.
+We do not create custodial accounts for the non-profits, they get the distributions automatically.

 ![Screenshot of making a Charity](screenshots/add_nonprofit.png)